By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 After deliberation we decided to go with the first alternative, due to time constraint and to avoid the potential

 havoc that would arise from refactoring the code base.
-In addition, the limitations of Observable
+In addition, the limitations of Observable and Observer are

 not likely to manifest considering the usage scenarios for our application (offline and not multi-threaded).